 Midway between St. Tropez and Marseilles is the Île de Porquerolles, a peaceful island community that lays claim to zero traffic and one of the French Riviera’s best beaches.
 Plage D’Argent is a crescent of sugary sand reached via a sandy track that slips past vineyards and pine woodland.

 Add a splendid sense of isolation (even with all the families playing at the water’s edge), a reliably excellent restaurant/cafe serving grilled fish and waterside aperitifs, and you’ll probably never want to leave.
-As boats are the only way to arrive, a small armada of yachts jostles for the ample mooring space in the summertime.
+As boats are the only way to arrive, a small armada of yachts jostles for the ample mooring space during summer in France.

 Plage de la Réserve, Nice